Anne Elliott, Author and Speaker

 LIVE Meetings: Meet face-to-face, from home.
 Choose Zoom, Google Meet, or phone, and speak for the appointed time about your query, first page, and/or first ten pages (for longer meetings).
 Does not include written notes, but is a chance to have an honest discussion about your work, and to ask follow-up questions.
 International meetings welcomed.

 WRITTEN Critiques: Get detailed, thoughtful notes on your work.
 Comes with large-scale edits (character, world, plot, tension, concept, conflict, and similar as needed) in an editorial letter and small-scale, line-by-line notes as needed (for longer critiques, an average of three per page).
-Work arrives in your inbox by the date on the calendar.
+Work arrives in your inbox within 24 hours of the date on the calendar.

 HYBRID is a live meeting at the appointment time, with written notes.